vasudevgupta31/gpt-learning/README.md

 ---
 ### 1. Vaswani et al. (2017) — *Attention Is All You Need*

-**Citation**:
 Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., Kaiser, Ł., & Polosukhin, I. (2017).
 [*Attention is All You Need*](https://arxiv.org/abs/1706.03762).
 In *Advances in Neural Information Processing Systems (NeurIPS)*.

-**Summary**:
-Introduced the **Transformer architecture**, relying entirely on attention mechanisms without recurrence or convolution.
-This model enabled efficient parallelization and long-range dependency modeling, becoming the foundation for modern large language models like GPT.

 ---
 ### 2. Radford et al. (2019) — *Language Models are Unsupervised Multitask Learners* (GPT-2)